 Improves security posture

-Pen tests are preventive security measures that aid businesses in protecting sensitive data and intellectual property from malicious actors.
+Pen tests are preventive security measures protecting sensitive data and intellectual property.
+Organizations that know how to build a compliance program incorporate penetration testing as a recurring control rather than a one-off pre-audit exercise.
 By identifying the gaps in your posture, you can stay a step ahead of exploiters and prevent incidents.

 Gain customer confidence